Showing posts with label battle. Show all posts

 A battle rages within me,

-I think I’m goin’ explode
+I think I’m going to explode

-John said on my last trip
+John said on my last trip.

 Will this last very long?